2021–22 Czech First League: Championship group

 Points and goals were carried over in full from the regular season.

 Play-off

-Because only four teams advance to the European Cups from the Czech First League due to a low national coefficient, the winner of the play-off will only receive a cash bonus and a better position in the 2022–23 Czech Cup.
+Because only four teams qualified for European competitions from the Czech First League due to a low national coefficient, the winner of the play-off only received a cash bonus and a better position in the 2022–23 Czech Cup.

 Relegation group

 Points and goals were carried over in full from the regular season.

 Relegation play-offs

-Teams placed 14th and 15th in the relegation group faced the teams placed 2nd and 3rd in the Czech National Football League for two spots in the next season.
+Teams placed 14th and 15th in the relegation group faced the teams placed second and third in the Czech National Football League for two spots in the next season.

 Season statistics

 Top scorers

 Updated at the end of the season.